 At this time, a person may develop the following major signs of a substance use disorder:

-In addition to alcohol, Atlanta residents struggle with other forms of substance abuse.
+In addition to alcohol, Atlanta residents struggle with other forms of substance use.

-In 2017, marijuana was the most commonly abused illicit drug in Atlanta.
-The following illicit substances may also be abused:
+In 2017, marijuana was the most commonly used illicit drug in Atlanta.
+The following illicit substances may also be used:

 - Cocaine, including crack

 Benzodiazepines: Alprazolam (Xanax) was the most frequently used benzodiazepine in Atlanta in 2017.
 Other benzodiazepines that may also cause dependence and addiction include: